Half Moon, Herne Hill: Music venue

 The Half Moon was a live music venue for nearly 50 years, with bands having appeared early in their careers including The Police, Van Morrison and U2.
 Locals still refer to an impromptu Half Moon performance by Frank Sinatra, who dropped by to visit his old chauffeur.
 A press photo of Sinatra's ex-wife Mia Farrow meeting her former chauffeur Dennis Parker, on his first night as landlord of the Half Moon at Herne Hill, would also appear to substantiate this connection, and subsequently date any Sinatra visit to the pub to the 1970s.
 Farrow is recorded as having stayed in the Half Moon for twenty minutes.
 Sinatra is said to have introduced Dennis Parker to everyone as "my friend Dennis".

 In the early to mid 1960s, The Half Moon hosted one of the premier folk clubs in South London, drawing large numbers of people every Tuesday night.
 The club was run by Ed Parslow and Charles Pearce, both of whom were students at the Camberwell College of Arts.
 Pearce was the floor singer and guests included Dave and Toni Arthur, Bert Jansch, Cliff Aungier, Gerry Lockran, Diz Disley, Pete and Marian Gray, The Hickory Nuts, and The Bruce Turner Jump Band.

-The Half Moon was a significant South London venue on the 1970s pub rock circuit, hosting performances by Dr. Feelgood, Meal Ticket, 9 Below Zero, and Eddie and the Hot Rods.
-Around 1974, local musician Stevie Smith started the renowned Sunday jam sessions at the Half Moon.
-These sessions featured other Herne Hill musicians such as Steve Waller and Brendan Hoban, alongside an amazing array of musical talent from contemporary bands, including The Jeff Beck Group, the Rory Gallagher band, and Thin Lizzy.
+The Half Moon was a significant South London venue on the 1970s pub rock circuit, hosting performances by Dr. Feelgood, Meal Ticket, Nine Below Zero, and Eddie and the Hot Rods.
+Around 1974, local musician Stevie Smith started the Sunday jam sessions at the Half Moon.
+These sessions featured other Herne Hill musicians such as Steve Waller and Brendan Hoban, alongside an array of musical talent from contemporary bands, including The Jeff Beck Group, the Rory Gallagher band, and Thin Lizzy.
 Steve Waller went on to join Manfred Mann's Earth Band after Manfred Mann was, "recommended to check out a popular South London circuit musician – a singer and guitarist – at the Half Moon pub, Herne Hill."
 A barmaid at the Half Moon recalls that Steve Waller always ordered a 'triple gin and bitter lemon' at the Sunday lunchtime jam session.
-Two remarkable videos featuring a live set of Steve Waller's Overload from the summer of 1990 in the Half Moon exist.
+Two videos featuring a live set of Steve Waller's Overload from the summer of 1990 in the Half Moon exist.

 The Half Moon in Herne Hill also has a notable place in rock history as being the venue where Chris Blackwell, the founder of Island Records, first met the members of U2 and watched them perform.
 Island Records public-relations chief Rob Partridge described the encounter: "It just so happened that U2 were playing at the Half Moon in Herne Hill, a gig they'd repeatedly played through the course of coming to London.
 Chris had never seen the band and so went from the Bob (Marley) gig to Herne Hill and met up with the band.
 The dressing room is like a front room, and I just remember him taking an immediate delight in the band because they are bright, articulate, funny, all those kind of things."